XM1216 small unmanned ground vehicle: Description

 The SUGV is part of Spin Out 1 and has entered evaluation at the Army Evaluation Task Force (AETF).
 It will be fielded to IBCTs starting in 2011.

-In February 2012, the Army announced their intention to issue a sole-source contract to iRobot for the XM1216 Small Unmanned Ground Vehicle (SUGV) Robotic System.
+In February 2012, the Army announced their intention to issue a sole-source contract to iRobot for the XM1216 SUGV robotic system.
 The contract is for developing, supporting, and testing hardware and software related to the XM1216.

 In August 2015, the U.S. Marine Corps ordered 75 SUGVs.